innolitics/service-locator/README.rst

      discover_services()

-And thats it.
+And that's it.
 The discover_services will walk the project directory tree and import all python modules inside services folders.

 To retrieve service providers for a service, use the lookup functions like this: